opportus/object-mapper/README.md

 Leverage this solution to:

--   Decouple source and target from mapping logic
+-   Decouple your codebase from source and target mapping logic
 -   Dynamically define control flow over data being transferred from source to target
 -   Dynamically define target model depending on source model and reciprocally